FREQUENTLY ASKED QUESTIONS

 How do I notify the school of our family’s plans for the fall?
 NHCSD will soon send a letter home to families asking for their instruction and transportation preferences for school reopening this fall.

 What will class sizes look like for the fall?
 Beneficial class sizes have always been a hallmark of NHCSD as dictated by educational best practices.
 Class sizes this fall will be even smaller to accommodate social distancing guidelines.
-In-person classes will not reach beyond 50% of normal class sizes.
+In-person classes will not reach beyond 50% of normal class sizes, except in the case of students grades K-2.
+K-2 class sizes will be close to traditional class sizes (slightly less because of fully remote students).
 Classroom space is being reconfigured to ensure maximum social distancing for students and teachers.

 Can my child be an exclusively online student?
 Yes, families may choose to send their children to school this fall fully online.
 School districts must provide remote learning instruction that requests such instruction.
 Exclusive online learning may also be appropriate to accommodate families regarding specific circumstances arising from the COVID-19 pandemic.
 The online school day will resemble the in-person school day as much as possible.